-- Dictionaries and thesauri, paper or electronic, are permitted during the reading and writing portions of assessments. - Translators and bilingual dictionaries are permitted for those learning English as an Additional Language or French as an Additional Language. - Privacy screens and personal offices are permitted only if cognitive credit cards, worked examples, etc. are not displayed (refer to Adaptations that are Not Permitted, page 16). - If a student is having difficulty with a word in the reading or writing portion of the assessment, the teacher may quietly read that word verbatim, with no elaboration or explanation. - If a student is having difficulty with a word or question in mathematics, teachers may quietly read the word or question aloud, with no elaboration or explanation.
+- Dictionaries and thesauri, paper or electronic, are permitted during the reading and writing portions of assessments. - Translators and bilingual dictionaries are permitted for those learning English as an Additional Language or French as an Additional Language (page 9). - Privacy screens and personal offices are permitted only if cognitive credit cards, worked examples, etc. are not displayed (page 16). - If a student is having difficulty with a word in the reading or writing portion of the assessment, the teacher may quietly read that word verbatim, with no elaboration or explanation. - If a student is having difficulty with a word or question in mathematics, teachers may quietly read the word or question aloud, with no elaboration or explanation.